LEGAL INFORMATION

 "Plastic knuckles do not fall within the definition of 'brass knuckle."

-We’re always crafting fresh designs and new releases that are as tough as a Canadian winter.
+We're always on the lookout for fresh designs and new releases that are both tough and functional.

 Copyright 2025.
 Brass Knuckles Canada.
 All Rights Reserved.